Myall Creek massacre: Painting

 Sydney artist Ben Quilty created a painting of the massacre, based on a Rorschach ink blot, a technique he had used in previous paintings, entitled Myall Creek Rorschach.
 He consulted Gamilaraay elders Aunty Sue Blacklock and Uncle Lyall Munro before commencing his sketches for the work.

-A TV documentary, Quilty: Painting the Shadows made by filmmaker Catherine Hunter featuring this work and other work by Quilty, was shown on ABC TV in November 2019.
+A TV documentary, Quilty: Painting the Shadows, made by filmmaker Catherine Hunter and featuring this and other work by Quilty, was shown on ABC TV in November 2019.